-The CRC is the basis of all the arguments advanced in this dissertation, not only because it establishes all the rights directly afforded to children, but also because it is the most widely ratified human rights instrument in the world.227 This nearly universal endorsement means that its provisions are considered to be a general requirement for the application of all rights and policies directed to children, i.e. they should be central to all policies relating of affecting children.
-Particular attention should be given to the definition of the child (Article 1); the principle of non-discrimination (Article 2); the principle of the best interests of the child (Article 3); the right to life, survival and development (Article 6) and lastly the respect for the views of the child (Article 12).228
+After Somalia's ratification in 2015, the United States is the only state not to have are considered to be a general requirement for the application of all rights and policies directed to children, ie they should be central to all policies relating to or affecting children.
+Particular attention should be given to the definition of the child (Article 1); the principle of nondiscrimination (Article 2); the principle of the best interests of the child (Article 3); the right to life, survival and development (Article 6); and lastly, respect for the views of the child (Article 12).229

 The principle of the best interests of the child and the principle of non-discrimination are of paramount importance in the context of statelessness.
 On the one hand, denying nationality to a child who would otherwise be stateless using discriminatory and unreasonable grounds is always prohibited.
 On the other hand, it is important to remember that the principle of the best interests of the child is to be applied horizontally in all matters concerning children.
-As acknowledged by the ComRC, being stateless is never in the best interest of the child.229
+As acknowledged by the ComRC, being stateless is never in the best interests of the child.230

 The right of every child to acquire a nationality is also established in Article 7 CRC.
-This provision, whilst not ensuring a right to a nationality from birth,230 establishes sufficient safeguards to ensure that a child will not grow up to be legally invisible.
+This provision, whilst not ensuring a right to a nationality from birth, 231 establishes sufficient safeguards to ensure that a child will not grow up to be legally invisible.